alfierushby/markdown-cv/index.md

 ### Relevant Modules

  __CS \w Maths 1__, *Grade 86%*.
 - Learned Informal and Formal proofs, Set Theory, Graphs and Probability.
-Formal proofs can be used to systematically define axioms and build numbering systems and operation functions
+Formal proofs can be used to define axioms and build numbering systems and operation functions

  __CS \w Maths 2__, *Grade 79%*.
 - Learned Linear Algebra, focused heavily on theoretical building and proving of Vector Spaces, Linear Mappings to transform such spaces, and how to represent these functions in terms of Matrices